 Which type of sand should I choose?

-All types of sand can be used in between pavers; nevertheless, the fact is they will not all perform the same.
+All types of sand can be used between pavers; nevertheless, the fact is that they will not all perform the same.
 So, in our quest to find which sand is best for paver joints, let’s go through the 3 main types on the market.

 Washed concrete sand is composed of larger particles, and it’s recommended and commonly used on the base layers.
 Some contractors may choose to use it as well as joint sand to save on costs, or simply to avoid working with two different materials altogether.

-Mason’s Sand
+Mason’s sand

 Commonly seen as the regular sand to use on paver joints, its finer particles create a tighter, less permeable layer that won’t be washed away that easily.